drdnar/GortonDigital/README.md

 also seems likely the creator was familiar with conic sections.
-Consequently, most of the uppercase glyphs and many of the lowercase and numeral glyphs were measured, not traced; that is, I measured properties like line angle, curve radius, and width-to-height ratio to derive coordinates for control points i the glyphs.
+Consequently, most of the uppercase glyphs and many of the lowercase and numeral glyphs were measured, not traced; that is, I measured properties like line angle, curve radius, and width-to-height ratio to derive coordinates for control points in the glyphs.

 Nevertheless, some glyphs, such as the six, did not match simple curves very